Wael1122/waa/Neofetch-vs-Screenfetch.md

 ### Images

-Neofetch supports displaying full color images in place of the ascii art by using `w3m-img`, `tycat` and `iTerm2`.
+Neofetch supports displaying full color images in place of the ascii art by using `w3m-img`, `tycat` or `iTerm2`.

 See this wiki page for more info: [Images in the terminal](https://github.com/dylanaraps/neofetch/wiki/Images-in-the-terminal)